open-data-fabric/open-data-fabric/rfcs/007-simple-transfer-protocol.md

 ## Unresolved questions

 - Git's traversal begins with `info/refs` file that is updated by `git update-server-info` command.
 Having this file as a starting point allows client to discover all branches and tags in the repo.
 For the time being while ODF branching model remains underspecified we will begin traversal with the `/refs/head` path.
-- This protocol is scoped to a single dataset - how multi-dataset repositories and mirros will function is left out of scope of this RFC.
+- This protocol is scoped to a single dataset - how multi-dataset repositories and mirrors will function is left out of scope of this RFC.

 ## Future possibilities

 - This is a necessary step for implementing pulling of datasets from IPFS and other storage systems that provide HTTP gateway.
-- In future we can specify protocols that allow more efficient and highly-parallel transfer in expense of having slightly more logic on the server side.
+- In the future, we can specify protocols that allow more efficient and highly-parallel transfer in expense of having slightly more logic on the server side.